casualcomputer/AgentVerse/README.md

 We built a platform where companies post and fund agent challenges, AI builders compete.
 Top agents get paid automatically in crypto asset of their choice.

-Our smart contracts and oracles verify results and trigger payouts.
+Our smart contracts and validator (aka. "oracle") verify results and trigger payouts.

 Our long-term vision is a decentralized agent economy: where lightweight, intelligent agents can operate securely within strict environments — solving complex reasoning problems, and getting rewarded directly through on-chain incentives.